Why do we have a Right to Information Act?

 - you are in financial hardship we take that to mean that you are on income support payments (we would usually ask to see evidence that you are in receipt of Centrelink or veterans affairs payments);

-- The you are able to gives us information which shows that the information sought is intended to be used for a purpose that is of general public interest or benefit.
+- You must prove that the information sought is intended to be used for a purpose that is of general public interest or benefit, stating that the information will be given to media outlets is not a valid reason.

 What will we do once we have your application?